-The champions headed into Wednesday's Ligue 1 clash on the back of Sunday's 1-1 draw with early pacesetter Monaco, and produced a largely underwhelming performance at the Stade du Hainaut.
+The champions headed into Wednesday's Ligue 1 clash on the back of Sunday's 1-1 draw with early pacesetters Monaco and produced a largely underwhelming performance at the Stade du Hainaut.

-However, Cavani proved to be the difference between Laurent Blanc's side and the struggling hosts, as he netted in first-half injury time to secure all three points for PSG.
+However, Cavani proved to be the difference between Laurent Blanc's side and their struggling hosts, as he netted in first-half injury-time to secure all three points for PSG.

-Blanc opted to shuffle his pack, with Alex coming in for injured captain Thiago Silva and Christophe Jallet and Lucas Digne taking the two full back spots in place of Gregory van der Wiel and Maxwell respectively.
+Blanc also opted to shuffle his pack, with Alex coming in for injured captain Thiago Silva and Christophe Jallet and Lucas Digne taking the two full-back spots in place of Gregory van der Wiel and Maxwell respectively.

 Chances were few and far between in a dour first half that lacked any real tempo, although Marquinhos did come close to scoring his second goal for Blanc’s side as he headed wide seven minutes before the interval.

-Valenciennes found itself a goal down just before the break, Cavani slotting a neat finish into the bottom corner in added time after being played in by a deft pass from Ibrahimovic.
+And they then found themselves a goal down just before the break, Cavani slotting a neat finish into the bottom corner in added time after being played in by a deft pass from Ibrahimovic.

-PSG made one change at halftime, Zoumana Camara coming on for Alex, and the side had Marco Verratti to thank for preserving its advantage just a minute into the second period, as the Italian midfielder cleared Lindsay Rose's header off the line.
+PSG made one change at half-time, Zoumana Camara coming on for Alex, and they had Marco Verratti to thank for preserving their advantage just a minute into the second period as the Italian midfielder cleared Lindsay Rose's header off the line.

-Valenciennes continued to do most of the pressing in the second period, but its forays forward provided no reward with PSG remaining dangerous on the counter.
+Valenciennes continued to do most of the pressing in the second period, but their forays forward provided no reward with PSG remaining dangerous on the counter.

-Sanchez's men looked to tire as the contest entered the closing stages, Ibrahimovic twice going close for PSG in its quest to kill the match off.
+Sanchez's men looked to tire as the contest entered the closing stages, Ibrahimovic twice going close for PSG in their quest to kill the match off.

 Anthony Le Tallec fired wide of the post with a curling free-kick seven minutes from time for the hosts, but they were not able to claim a point and fell to their sixth straight loss.